kezabelle/django-intercoolerjs-helpers/README.rst

 Running the demo
 ^^^^^^^^^^^^^^^^

-I've not yet built the demo, but eventually you'll be able to do something like the following.
+A barebones demo is provided.
 It assumes you're using something like `virtualenv`_ and `virtualenvwrapper`_ but you can probably figure it out otherwise::

     mktmpenv --python=`which python3`